“Lize D. Fotbusen… where have I heard that name before?” Kaidus asked himself.

 Twenty-six days in here, and we’re solely subsiding on these creatures.
 There is no other source of food and it doesn’t look like there is any other exit.
 Earth magic also doesn’t work, and the distortion that opened for us to get in here is nowhere to be seen…

 Xerit is going mad.
 Says he hears a voice.
 I don’t blame him.
-We’ve been here for at least forty days anyone would…
+We’ve been here for at least forty days now.
+Anyone would…

 Xerit is dead.
 I don’t know what happened to him, but he suddenly tried to kill me.
 I did the only thing I could…